blairpeters/code-challenge-2-javascript/README.md

 ## Running the application

 1. Once you open the project on your vs code you can go live.
-2. click the following link `https://blairpeters.github.io/code-challenge-2-javascript/`
+2. visit the following deployed link `https://blairpeters.github.io/code-challenge-2-javascript/`

 ## Author